-Examinations: Final project presentation - complete analysis of a real network.
+Examinations: Final project presentation - Students will conduct an analysis of a real network.
 In place of a midterm exam, there will be an intermediate presentation to check your progress and provide feedback.

 Evaluation and grading

 We will assign final grades based on four weighted components: